samuellajara/collection-erc721-mrcrypto-v1/mrcrypto-frontend/README.md

-## Requisitos Frontend
+## Frontend Requirements

-1. Leer el current supply del smart contract
+1. Read the current supply of the smart contract.
-2. Permitir el minteo de nfts si el contrato no está pausado
+2. Allow minting of NFTs if the contract is not paused.
-3. permitir conectar cartera
+3. Enable wallet connection.
-4. checkear que el usuario está en la red correcta
+4. Verify that the user is on the correct network.
-5. tener un manejador del estado global de web3 con zustand
+5. Have a global web3 state manager using Zustand.
-6. implementar lógica del contador de numero de nfts a mintear
+6. Implement logic for the NFT minting counter.
-7. mostrar mensajes de error al usuario ( insuficiente balance, no estas en la whitelist... )
+7. Display error messages to the user (insufficient balance, not whitelisted, etc.).